Before We Were Yours Book Club Questions and Recipe

 Whatever you decide to serve, just steer clear of serving peppermints!
 I don’t think I’ll ever look at one the same…

-If your book club is looking for food suggestions for Before We Were Yours, look no further–here’s a great recipe!
+If your book club is looking for food ideas for Before We Were Yours, look no further–here’s a great recipe!

 - ¾ cup grits quick cook